pUrGe12/TerminAI/Sequencer/idea/Workflow_sequencer.md

 - We keep querying history and getting the prompt until the prompt is `quit`.
 This is kind of equivalent to `ctrl+d` in the actual terminal.
 - Then we create an instance of the broadcaster class.

 Now we check if the message_queue is empty of not.
 Note that we're only adding anything to the message_queue in the `print_received_message()` method.
+So, if it has atleast one message, this block of code executes.

 After `print_received_message()` runs and the queue is processed in the main loop using `.get()`, the queue will be empty until the listen_for_messages() thread receives and processes a new message.
 If no new messages are received, the queue will remain empty, and `if not broadcaster.message_queue.empty()` will evaluate to `False`.

+The queue will at max have only one element at a time.
+Because, as soon as it has one, the main loop will `get` that and pop it.
+That is how we implement history.